docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 * Creating markers to report a design issue for example
 * Creating layers that hold a set of markers
 * Export 3D visualization of a part.
 Produces the html code to embed in other web pages (like YouTube or Google Maps)

+##Baseline creation

+Baselines are kinds of snapshots of the entire product structure at a given time so you can manage different versions of the same product.

+{% image /assets/images/documentation/dev/en/image40.png "Baseline creation form"%}

+2 configuration types are offered :

+* Latest checked in, to include the last checked in iterations of each implicated part
+* Latest released, to include automatically the last released versions of each implicated part.
+If several versions exist for articles then the Versions tab gives you the opportunity to select an older version.

+{% image /assets/images/documentation/dev/baseline_versions.png "Version selection"%}

+Furthermore the Configuration tab offers you to choose between a part or one of its substitutes or even nothing, if the part is optional.

+{% image /assets/images/documentation/dev/en/image58.png "Configuration selection"%}

 #Workflow Management